-The charts shown on pages 11 to 13, show the weightings of the different types of asset held at 31 March 2021 for the RMG, DBCBS and POL Sections along with the weightings for the previous year, which visually illustrates the material portfolio restructuring which took place.
+The charts shown on pages 12 to 14, show the weightings of the different types of asset held at 31 March 2022 for the RMG, DBCBS and POL Sections along with the weightings for the previous year, which visually illustrates the portfolio restructuring which took place.

-The RMG and DBCB Sections invests in a mix of risk-reducing and returnseeking assets.
+The RMG Section and DBCBS invest in a mix of risk-reducing and return-seeking assets.
 The Plan invests in derivatives (predominantly swaps and options) to reduce interest rate and inflation risk whilst maintaining expected investment returns.

 Derivatives are included in the charts below as 'liability-hedging assets, derivatives, collateral'.
 The charts show assets on an economic exposure basis and include pooled investments which have been redistributed in the chart to reflect the underlying values by asset type (i.e. equities, property, bonds).
 Therefore, the charts may differ from the analysis of investment values included in the financial statements.